Jason Johnson

 Overview

-Jason Johnson is a partner in Crowell’s Health Care and Privacy & Cybersecurity Groups, where he draws on his experience as a former research scientist to advise clients on complex compliance, legal, regulatory, and transactional matters.
-He helps clients in the health care and life sciences industries navigate data privacy and cybersecurity issues under U.S. and European law.
+Jason Johnson is a partner in Crowell’s Health Care and Privacy and Cybersecurity groups, where he draws on his experience as a former research scientist to advise clients on complex compliance, legal, regulatory, and transactional matters.
+He helps clients, both health care and non-healthcare, navigate data privacy and cybersecurity regulatory and transactional issues under U.S. and European law.
 He also offers strategic insights to assist clients with product development, marketing, clinical research, and other core business initiatives.

 Career & Education